-Note: In order to receive home health services, CAP beneficiaries shall meet all home health guidelines for coverage.
+Note: To receive home health services, CAP beneficiaries shall meet all home health guidelines for coverage.

 7.7 Medical Record Documentation

 The home health provider is responsible for maintaining all financial and medical records and documents necessary to disclose the nature and extent of services billed to Medicaid.